Relieving Painful Inflammatory Conditions with Pet Laser Therapy in Colchester, CT

 Pet laser therapy uses light energy to penetrate skin and muscle tissue and heal damaged areas.
 This energy interacts with the body’s cells and produces a photochemical effect, reducing pain and inflammation and accelerating the healing process.

 While in use, our equipment emits laser beams in continuous, synchronized pulses to decrease swelling and lessen pain in our patients.
 This results in shorter treatments and a shorter recovery time.

 MLS laser therapy enables our team to offer a multimodal approach to pet pain management.
 This means that we can combine laser therapy treatments with medication and other traditional pain-relieving options to either supplement your pet’s care or minimize pharmaceutical usage in their treatment.

 Every pet should have a pain management plan best suited to their health and lifestyle.
 That’s why we value the multimodal approach—it allows for customizable treatment that pinpoints specific issues and relieves pain more effectively.

 Does your pet seem to be in pain?
 Do they have an ongoing problem you’d like to address?
-Call our hospital at (860) 537-3435 for more information about our laser therapy service.
+Call our hospital at (860) 537-3435 or book an appointment online for more information about our laser therapy service.